-^{ -} N values represent the total number of patients in the represented studies for each clinical subgroup
+- N values represent the total number of patients in the represented studies for each clinical subgroup

-Care Value Analysis: Cost-Effectiveness Mode
+Care Value Analysis: Cost-Effectiveness Model

-We commissioned a decision-analytic multistate Markov model125 to determine the cost-effectiveness of six treatment regimens for HCV genotype 1 currently marketed in the US.
+In collaboration with academic faculty at the UCSF School of Medicine, we developed a decisionanalytic multistate Markov model125 to determine the cost-effectiveness of six treatment regimens for HCV genotype 1 marketed in the US as of the December 18, 2014 CTAF public meeting date.
 The model calculated the net costs, health benefits, and incremental cost-effectiveness ratios (ICERs) of these therapies.
-It is also designed to determine how these ICERs change if treatment is delayed to a more advanced stage of disease as compared to treating people at all disease stages.
+It was also designed to determine how these ICERs change if treatment is delayed to a more advanced stage of disease as compared to treating people at all disease stages.
 We thus aimed to address two key policy or program questions with regard to HCV therapy: